lola-tech/handbook/content/index.md

 #### 🤝 Buddies

 The Buddies system at Lola Tech helps new colleagues find their feet swiftly and make new connections.
-It plays an important role in maintaining a happy workplace.
+It plays an important role in feeling safe and looked after, and maintaining a happy workplace. #buddies

+A buddy provides a friendly face from day one, a place to ask "stupid" questions (spoiler: there aren't any), and helps make joining Lola Tech a great experience.

 When someone first joins the company they are assigned a Buddy from the existing pool of volunteers.
 There's no magic to the selection process here but there's a preference for pairings which cross Team and CoP boundaries but which connect folk at comparable stages in their careers.

 After that it is just a matter of following the timeline set out below and keeping to the Buddies Contract:

 * Buddies relationship at Lola Tech is reciprocal.
 * An initial Buddy partnership is designed to last for one month.
 We hope after this time you've got to know each other well enough to continue your relationship.
 * Both participants agree to make time for the activities and to take action if something interferes.
 * Scheduled buddy meetings take precedence over other work activities.